couchbase/n1k1/README.md

 - multi-threading / multi-core optimizations?

 - types learned during expression processing?

+- operator can optionally declare which fields are sorted asc/desc?

 - positional fields versus access to the full record?
 - perhaps the 0'th field might represent the full record?